Saturday at the Athens Farmers Market

 • Tutt & Tutt's - Relish our relish, Chess pies, sour cream cornbread, Cheese chips, garlic pickle

-• Sweet Pea Bakery - sourdough bread, jalapeño cheddar sourdough bread, sourdough bagels, sourdough sandwich bread, sourdough scones
+• Sweet Pea Bakery - sourdough bread, jalapeño cheddar sourdough bread, sourdough sandwich bread, sourdough rosemary focaccia, sourdough glazed donuts, sourdough cinnamon rolls

-• Carrie’s Kitchen - Banana Bread, Reese’s Cake, Cinnamon Rolls, Mocha Muffins, Oatmeal Spice Iced Cookies, Peanut Butter Cup Cookies, Baklava, Raisin Bread, Multigrain Bread, Baguettes, Pumpernickel, Rosemary Garlic Bread, Yeast Rolls, Buttermilk Biscuits
+• Carrie’s Kitchen - chocolate cake with caramel cream cheese frosting, oatmeal cake, blueberry muffins, orange sweet rolls, lemon pound cake slices, peanut butter star cookies (GF), baklava, raisin bread, multigrain bread, baguettes, pumpernickel, rosemary garlic bread, yeast rolls, buttermilk biscuits

-• G&K Gourmet Kreations LLC - Muffins, Cookies, Crackers, Cornbreads, Canned Goods, Baked Goods, Sale Items: Seasoned Rice Blends, Rubs & Seasonings, Seasoned Tasty Taters
+• G&K Gourmet Kreations LLC – gluten and sugar free: chocolate muffins; muffins: jalapeno & cheddar minis; cookies: molasses, peanut butter; crackers: candied hickory, Two Alarm Fire; canned: jalapeno mustard slaw, Cowboy Candy; dog treats: peanut butter; sale items: various goodies

-• No Mo Cakes Mama - cinnamon rolls, brownies ,cookies, cake cups, mini cakes, cheese danishes and frozen lemonades
+• No Mo Cakes Mama - cinnamon rolls, cake cups, brownies, cookies and frozen lemonade.

 Artisans